signalfx/splunk-otel-collector/internal/receiver/smartagentreceiver/README.md

 ## Configuration

-Each `smartagent` receiver configuration acts a drop-in replacement for each supported Smart Agent Monitor [configuration](https://github.com/signalfx/signalfx-agent/blob/main/docs/monitor-config.md) with some exceptions:
+Each `smartagent` receiver configuration acts as a drop-in replacement for each supported Smart Agent Monitor [configuration](https://github.com/signalfx/signalfx-agent/blob/main/docs/monitor-config.md) with some exceptions:

 1. Any Agent global or collectd desired configuration should be performed via the